peter-szrnka/firebase-hosting-api-java/examples/version_0.9/README.md

 - You have to add a *"service-account.json"* file under *src/main/resources* folder!
 - You will not see anything if you do not set any listener!
 - Library does not catch all exceptions.
 The purpose of this approach is to give the control to your application instead of hiding and wrapping it.
+- Before you run the sample, don't forget to set the "*FIREBASE_SITE_ID*" environment property!

 # Sample log messages